bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

   on the screen and printer-friendly versions of a page.
 * It should be implemented as an HTML unnumbered list (i.e., a &lt;ul&gt;), for maximum styling flexibility.
-* It should be automatic: That is, the code should automatically generate the table of contents from the headings (&lt;H1&gt;, &lt;H2&gt;, etc.) in the document.
+* It should be automatic: The code should generate the table of contents from the headings (&lt;H1&gt;, &lt;H2&gt;, etc.) in the document, without my having to mark the headings in some way.
-* It should be optional.
-That is, I should be able to enable or disable it on a per-article basis.
+* It should be optional: I should be able to enable or disable it, on a per-article basis.
 * If I accidentally enable it on an article that has no heading elements, I don't want to see an empty table of contents in the document.